garciajordy/tic_tac_toe/README.md

 # Tic-Tac-Toe

-In this project, I have implemented my own version of the game Tic-Tac-Toe using Ruby.
+In this project, We have implemented our own version of the game Tic-Tac-Toe using Ruby.

 ## Built With